cuong-td/weather_forecast/README.md

 * ✅ Rooted device
 * ✅ Data transmission via network
 * Encryption for sensitive information
-    - Can use Crypto to encrypt/decrypt data with Android KeyStore API
+    - Can use [Crypto](./app/src/main/java/com/nab/weatherforecast/utilities/Crypto.kt) to `encrypt`/`decrypt` data with Android KeyStore API
 10. Accessibility for Disability Supports:
 * ✅ Talkback: Use a screen reader.
 * ✅ Scaling Text: Display size and font size: To change the size of items on your screen, adjust the display size or font size.